Distinct Distances: Open Problems and Current Bounds: The structure of point sets with few distinct distances

 We can further generalize the above.
 For any integer $r>1$, we define the rectangular lattice

-The points of any such ${\mathcal L}_r$ span $\Theta(n/\sqrt{\log n})$ distinct distances (e.g., see \cite{Sblog14}).
-By applying various transformations to these rectangular lattices, we get more near-optimal lattices.
+Every set ${\mathcal L}_r$ spans $\Theta(n/\sqrt{\log n})$ distinct distances (e.g., see \cite{Sblog14}).
+By applying various transformations to these rectangular lattices, we get additional near-optimal lattices.
 For example, the triangular lattice, which corresponds to the vertices in a tiling of equilateral triangles (e.g., see Figure \ref{fi:grids}(c)), can be obtained by taking a rectangular lattice and removing every other vertex.
-After obtaining optimal sets for a few small values of $n$, Erd\H os and Fishburn \cite{EF96} conjectured that, for infinitely many values of $n$, there is an $n$-point subset of the triangular lattice that is optimal (that is, not just near-optimal).
+Erd\H os and Fishburn \cite{EF96} conjectured that, for infinitely many values of $n$, there is an $n$-point subset of the triangular lattice that minimizes the number of distinct distances (not only asymptotically)

-For now, hardly anything is known regarding Erd\H os's conjecture that every near-optimal set has a lattice structure.
+Hardly anything is known regarding Erd\H os's conjecture that every near-optimal set has a lattice structure.
+The author of this survey suggests that perhaps the near-optimal sets are exactly the ones that could be obtained from the sets ${\mathcal L}_r$.
 As a first step, Erd\H os \cite{erd86} suggested to determine whether every near-optimal point set contains $\Omega(\sqrt{n})$ points on a line, and thus most of the set can be covered by a small number of lines.
 Since this also appears to be quite difficult, Erd\H os asked whether there exists a line with $\Omega(n^\varepsilon)$ points of the set.
 Embarrassingly, even this weaker variant remains open.

 \begin{problem} {\bf (Erd\H os \cite{erd86})} Prove or disprove: For a sufficiently small $\varepsilon>0$, every near-optimal point set contains $\Omega(n^\varepsilon)$ points on a common line. \end{problem}